Free Worksheets

 Those are yours.

 Use than to show comparison.
-Use then to answer the question when.
+Then answers the question when.
+It also means in that case or therefore.

 First we went skiing; then we went rock climbing.